eXpOSNitc/expos-docs/docs/os_design/process_table.md

 Process states and transitions can be viewed [here](state_diag.html).

+!!! note
-**Note:**  When a process terminates, the STATE field in it's process table entry is marked TERMINATED to indicate that the process table entry is free for allocation to new processes.
+    When a process terminates, the STATE field in it's process table entry is marked TERMINATED to indicate that the process table entry is free for allocation to new processes.